STOCKSBRIDGE & DISTRICT MOTOR CYCLE & LIGHT CAR CLUB,

 The term light car meant an automobile whose engine capacity was less than 1.5 litres (about 90 cubic inches).

 This photograph is said to be the riders at the start of the first Reliability Trial for the Pladdey Cup, but this would be 1921, not 1922 as captioned.
-This photograph has twelve riders: H. Thompson, E. Hoyland, D. Gregory, W. Hayward, W. H. Clarke, G. Moorhouse, G. Burrows, G. Branston, W. Sutton, T. Fallows, R. Bower and H. Ellison.
+This photograph has twelve riders: H. Thompson, E. Hoyland, D. Gregory, W. Hayward [C. W. Hayward], W. H. Clarke, G. Moorhouse, G. Burrows, G. Branston, W. Sutton, T. Fallows, R. Bower and H. Ellison.
 Source of photo: unknown

-The club held its first annual meeting in January 1922, and D. Gregory was elected as secretary, with E. Gregory as assistant secretary, S. Hampshire was elected treasurer, and G. W. Battye as president.
+The club held its first annual meeting in January 1922, and D. Gregory was elected as secretary, with E. Gregory as assistant secretary.
+S. Hampshire was elected as treasurer, and G. W. Battye of Townend House as the president.
 The club’s first annual prize giving took place in February, and was attended by many members and friends, with Mrs. M. W. Archer presenting the prizes and Andrew Smith presiding.
 The prizes for the first Reliability Trial were handed out, but Mr. Thompson, who had won the Pladdey Cub and gold medal, had since died (this confirms that the above photo can’t be 1922, because Thompson is one of the riders in the photograph).
 Prior to the prize giving, a whist drive and dance was held at the National School.

 The trial for the Pladdey cup took place over two 20 m.p.h. circuits of the course from the end of the new road via Bolsterstone, Wigtwizzle, Ewden, Millstone - “dry, and not the usual terror” - Midhope, Upper Midhope, Langsett, Hartcliffe, and Hunshelf.
 W. P. Archer won the Pladdey cup and medal on a B.S.A., George Moorhouse got second place on a Scott, and W. Sutton came third on a Rudge Multi.

-The club held a “most severe trial,” with riders competing for a solid silver trophy.
+The club held a “most severe trial,” with seventeen riders competing for a “handsome solid silver trophy.”
 A “secret course over entirely new routes” was adopted, the course being very hilly, with many hairpin bends, which were extremely difficult to negotiate.
 The trophy was presented by G. W. Battye, the president, to the winner C. W. Hayward, who rode a Martinsyde.
 Second was W. H. Clarke on a Norton, and third was W. P. Archer riding a B.S.A.
 The “Lightweights” was won by H. Webb on a 2¼ horsepower “Webb’s Velocity.”
 (I think the reporter meant that Webb was riding a Velocette as there was no such bike as a Webb's Velocity).

-The final event in the club’s history seems to have been in December 1930, when twelve riders set off from the Friendship Hotel, on the main road in Stocksbridge.
-The men were competing for the “Friendship” trophy, sponsored by long-time landlord Tom Batty who was very involved in local life, and a generous benefactor.
+The final event in the club’s history seems to have been in December 1930, when twelve riders set off from the Friendship Hotel to compete for the “Friendship” trophy, sponsored by long-time landlord Tom Batty who was very involved in local life, and a generous benefactor.
 K. Ellison won the trophy (lost 19 marks), with J. Armitage coming second (lost 29 Marks) and A. Hayward third (lost 31 marks).
 Riders in the Trials lost marks for putting a foot down or coming to a complete stop.
-Trials were also held for novices.

 One of the founder members of the later club, now simply known as the Stocksbridge & District Motor Club, was Fred Harrison.
 Fred had been a keen cyclist in the 1930s, and several of his old cycling friends such as George Torry were also involved in this reformation.
 Fred Harrison had worked in the cold rolled strip department as a roller during WW2, which was classed as “essential work,” so he was not called up to fight.
 He was in the Home Guard during the war, and his love of motorcycles came in handy because he would do some despatch riding and get posted guarding the Langsett dams around North America.